 2. Sports performance

 A smart time to consume protein is after you exercise.
-This is when blood flow to the exercised muscles is high and is especially receptive to nutrients, with protein synthesis rates up.
+This is when blood flow to the exercised muscles is high and is especially receptive to nutrients, with protein synthesis rates up9.

 Before exercising, protein shakes can curb appetite and help keep blood sugars stable to get you through your workout.

 It’s important that your protein is high in BCAA’s (branched-chain amino acids).
-Studies show that these three essential amino acids (leucine, isoleucine, and valine) can increase muscle mass and mitigate its breakdown, reduce fatigue, and improve exercise performance.
+Studies show that these three essential amino acids (leucine, isoleucine, and valine) can increase muscle mass and mitigate its breakdown10, reduce fatigue11, and improve exercise performance12.

 For sports performance and recovery, I love to shake my protein with coconut water or water and drink it immediately after my workout.
 I think that two shakes per day is a great approach to help your body and muscles recover quickly.